Enalean/tuleap-documentation-en/languages/en/how-to/administration/customise-help-page.rst

 How to customise your help page
 ===============================

+We recommand to customise the Tuleap Help page in order to help your end-users finding the support channels within your company.
-This How-to is here to inform you how to customise your help page.
+Here is how to do it.

 You need to have an SSH access to the Tuleap server to customize this part.

 The help page is accessible with :
     * The star or question mark at the bottom right of your tuleap page.
     * Throught this URL : ``https://yourtuleapserver/help``

-We recommand to modify that page in order to be able to ask a question to your support team.

-Depending of your language, you will not using the same help page.
+You will have to define one help page per language used on your platform.

-| For French use ``cd /etc/tuleap/site-content/fr_FR/help``.
+| For French use, ``vi /etc/tuleap/site-content/fr_FR/help/site.txt``.
-| For English use ``cd /etc/tuleap/site-content/en_US/help``.
+| For English use, ``vi /etc/tuleap/site-content/en_US/help/site.txt``.
-| For Portuguese use ``cd /etc/tuleap/site-content/br_BR/help``.
+| For Portuguese use, ``vi /etc/tuleap/site-content/br_BR/help/site.txt``.

 Now you can edit the file ``site.txt`` as wish.